 I took the ferry from Korcula and traveled to Hvar.
 We departed on the first ferry in the morning and came back on the last ferry at night.
 The ferry we took there took about 1.5 hours and the ferry we took back took 1.25 hours.

 GET THERE EARLY.
 Depending on where you are getting on, I can almost guarantee there will be lines to board the ferry and our ferry left 15 minutes EARLY.
 Thus, if we had not been there, we would’ve missed it and it was the last ferry to our location that night.

 We did not stay here, but there were a lot more hotels here than on Korcula.
 The town is larger and turning into a much more touristy destination.
 It used to be a location for the rich and elite to travel to by yachts, but now is becoming a party island, similar to Mykonos.

-Stephen’s Square (main square area)
+Main square area)

-Franciscan Monastery – seen in town center
+Located in the town center

 From Old Town, you walk up stairs on a street called Groda.
 After about 100 stairs, you get to a main road.
 Across the street you’ll see a gate that has a picture of the fort on it.
 Enter this gate and continue your walk up.
 Here there are switchback trails that take you to the top.
 The whole trip only takes about 15-20 minutes.
 Note: do not leave the main trail (the main place we almost did this was where there was a clear path that turned right and up and there was a path in front of us that went under some of the fort walls.
 Thankfully, “STOP” was spray painted on the ground of the path that went up and right so we continued straight under the walls.
 Any side paths like this that you see that seem like short cuts are actually dead ends).